sahiliamsso/docs/source/admin-guide/saml.md

 **Metadata of the SP**
 Metadata is an XML file which has configuration data used to establish trust between the website (SP) and IDP (Gluu Server).
 Websites (SP) can provide metadata via a URL or as a separate file.
 Metadata can change, so a static URL typically requires the least amount of ongoing maintenance.

+**Metadata of the Gluu Server**
+The Gluu Server's SAML metadata may be needed from time to time.
+It can be found at `https://hostname/idp/shibboleth`.

 **Required Attributes**
 Each SP may require one or many attributes in order to grant a user access.